nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 5. Run termiNus by typing `java -jar termiNus.jar` and press enter.

-6. A greeting message will be displayed as shown below
+6. A greeting message will be displayed as shown below.

 ```
 Hello from...